gmc-code/PC-microbit-micropython/docs/lessons2/music_advanced.rst

             .. tab-item:: Q2

-                Create a function to return a random list of notes, given the number of notes, then play the list.
+                Create a function, **get_random_notes**, to return a random list of notes, given the number of notes.
+Use a for loop to add the random notes to a list within the function.
+Play the notes when a button is pressed.

                 .. code-block:: python